 If you are a DIY enthusiast who fixes everything from electrical fixtures to plumbing problems, you may think of trying your hand at pruning trees for the love of the experience and also to save some money.

 To be honest, after watching some YouTube videos there is nothing wrong with having a go yourself.

-WARNING: You should never attempt to work with trees above ground level.
+WARNING: DIY tree trimming is dangerous.
+You should never attempt to work with trees above ground level.
 Tree trimming using a ladder is extremely dangerous and anything larger than 10 – 15 feet should be left to a professional arborist.

 Here are some reasons why a pro arborist is probably a better choice especially for larger trees –

 Not everyone with a chainsaw in hand can prune trees.
 Tree pruning or management is a highly skill demanding job.
-From choosing the portions of the tree to be removed to manoeuvring a chainsaw tens of feet above the ground requires high levels of skills and professional equipment, training and experience.
+Choosing the portions of the tree to be removed to maneuvering chainsaw tens of feet above the ground requires high levels of skills and professional equipment, training and experience.